super-resolution/ReCSAI/Readme.md

 training = ResUNetFacade()
 training.train_saved_data()
 ```
-If you want to use your own data you can put it under current dataset and update the path in the NetworkFacade initialization
+If you want to use your own data you can put it under current dataset and update the path in the `NetworkFacade` initialization

-Custom trainings can be implemented by editing train_cs_net.py, creating a folder in datasets and defining this folder as the current dataset in facade.py.
+Custom trainings can be implemented by `editing train_cs_net.py`, creating a folder in datasets and defining this folder as the current dataset in `facade.py`.
 ## Paper
+If you use ReCSAI for your work please cite: